stackbuilders/tutorials/tutorials/haskell/gui-application/tutorial.md

    our `grid`.
 The argument order of this function helps to use it with `(>>=)`.

-4. We attach `display` we created previously to the `grid`.
+4. We attach the `display` we created previously to the `grid`.
 It will occupy the entire top row.

-5. Here we use combination of `mkBtn` helper and `attach` to quickly create buttons and place them on the grid.
-I'll show `mkBtn` is a moment.
+5. Here we use combination of the `mkBtn` helper and `attach` to quickly create buttons and place them on the grid.
+I'll show what `mkBtn` is in a moment.

 6. Now the grid itself needs to be inserted into `window` to be visible.
-   This is done with help of above-mentioned `containerAdd` function.
+   This is done with help of the above-mentioned `containerAdd` function.

 `mkBtn` is a helper for button creation, right now it's very simple: